Voltra/mvea/README.md

 ### Model

-As in $MVC$ the **model** is responsible for providing, holding and accessing data.
+As in ***MVC​*** the **model** is responsible for providing, holding and accessing data.
 It is usually the component that deals with interfacing with the application's data source/database.